If you’re wondering ‘how much does a virtual assistant cost’, this is your ultimate blog.

 Specialized virtual assistants are experts in domains such as web development, marketing, graphic design, CRM handling, bookkeeping, etc. As they offer specialized assistance in complex areas, they cost more, starting from $15 per hour and going beyond $75 per hour.

 Also, the pricing varies depending on the industry they serve.
-For example, a healthcare virtual assistant costs more than a real estate virtual assistant.
+For example, a healthcare virtual assistant costs more than a real estate virtual assistant, especially when businesses hire AI app developers to meet strict compliance and customization requirements.

 Engagement type (hourly, part-time, full-time):

-You can hire a virtual assistant based on time-dependent needs.
+Virtual assistant pricing varies based on time-dependent needs.
 There are three types of virtual assistants:

 i) hourly virtual assistants